hernamvel/positrace/README.md

 ## 3rd party Service Locator

-As suggested, I implemented IPStack.com as a service locator.
+As suggested, I implemented IPStack.com as a service locator to be caled on `create` endpoint.
 Exercise asked to be easily configurable, so these are the steps to implement another service locator:

 - Create a service class.
 User the suffix ServiceProvider, and implement the method fetch with the logic of that provider: